hossamegy/tensorflow-keras-practice/README.md

 # **License**
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.